cannontwo/Voronoi/README.md

 # Voronoi
 Some Voronoi things.

-Try running main.py!
-Make sure you have scipy and matplotlib installed.
+Make sure you have scipy and matplotlib installed, then run main.py.

+Executing "main.py t" will cause the KDTree implementation to be used, and "main.py f" will use the brute force implementation.